bxparks/rpn83p/docs/USER_GUIDE.md

 e^(i theta)`, or polar degree form (`theta` in degrees).
 They can be also be displayed in all three forms.
 The entry modes and the display modes are independent of each other.
 For example, a complex number can be entered in rectangular form, even if the current display mode is polar form.
 Internally, complex numbers are *always* stored in rectangular format.
-They can be displayed in 3 different formats.
-They can be entered in 3 different formats regardless of the display mode.

 #### Complex Numbers and Screen Size